agco/agco-json-api-profiles/public/filtering-profile.md

-# AGCO JSON-API Aggregations Profile
+# AGCO JSON-API Filtering Profile

 In terms of filtering the JSON API spec defines a reserved query parameter : filter This extension spec defines the implementation of that parameter throughout various scenarios